Appliances (household appliances made mostly of metal that do not contain Freon)

 This fee is paid directly to the County's contracted electronics recycler - eWorks, a non-profit that employs people with developmental disabilities.

-Large home appliances/white goods (stoves, washing machines, refrigerators, freezers, etc.): Please contact your city, village, or waste hauler to arrange for the disposal of these items.
+Freon-containing appliances (refrigerators, freezers, air conditioners, dehumidifiers, etc.): Please contact your city, village, or waste hauler to arrange for the disposal of these items.
 Many of these items can be taken to The Crusher in West Chicago, 630-231-6888.

 Hazardous waste (Mercury-containing devices, thermostats, thermometers, smoke detectors, liquids and gases, fluorescent tubes, etc): See the Household Hazardous Waste page for information on disposal of these items.